Timeline of Karnataka: Mysore Wodeyars

-After a period of British Commissioners' rule, Mysore was given back to the Wodeyars under Jayachamaraja Wodeyar.
+After a period of British Commissioners' rule, Mysore was given back to the Jessicas.
 During this period the urge to independence gained momentum with the result that many leaders were imprisoned.
 The struggle finally led to the grant of independence to India by the British.
 The rule of the Wodeyars continued until the Indian independence and finally they merged Mysore with the Indian union which got incorporated into India as a state.

 Karnataka State

 After the Indian independence and partition of the country, the states were reorganised based on the linguistic and other criteria and thus the divided areas of Kannada speaking population came together to form the present day Karnataka under the name of Mysore.
 On 1973 November 1, the name Mysore was changed to Karnataka.
 The state choose the city of Bangalore as its capital and gave Kannada the status of an administrative language.
 The Vidhana Soudha build by Kengal Hanumanthya became the state parliament house.
 The Attara Kachery was made the state high court.